shopware/shopware/src/Docs/Resources/current/1-getting-started/25-system-installation-guides/30-docker-sync.md

     > ./psh.phar docker:start
     ```

-> This creates and starts the containers, watchers and the sync itself.
-Running start the first time will take several minutes to complete, but it will be a lot faster in the next times, since containers and volumes are reused.
+> This command creates and starts the containers, watchers, and the sync itself.
+Running start the first time takes several minutes to complete.
+> Subsequent starts are a lot faster since the images and volumes are reused.

 2. Access the application container: